Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Balanced scorecard perspectives

-The Balanced Scorecard (BSC) consists of four perspectives that together provide a comprehensive and balanced view of the company's performance.
+The Balanced Scorecard consists of four perspectives that together provide a comprehensive and balanced view of the company's performance.
 Each perspective comprises specific objectives and key figures that are linked to each other in order to achieve the company's strategic objectives.

 Process Perspective